lemlac/pylem/docs/reference.md

             print(f"{prefix}None")
 ```

 Since `dyn` already has `None` as one of its variants, its question type is redundant.
-If you type something as `dyn?`, the question mark gets absorbed and ignored.
+If you type something as `dyn?`, the question mark will just be dropped and ignored.

 _[Built-in Types](#built-in-types)_